iamakchavan/HARV/README.md

      1. Go to `chrome://extensions/`
      2. Enable "Developer mode"
      3. Click "Load unpacked"
-     4. Select the `dist` folder from the project directory
+     4. Select the `dist` folder from the project directory, and you're good to go.

 ## Usage